-Imagine you are floating in the dark.
-The only sound you can hear is that of your own breath.
+Imagine that you are floating in the dark.
+The only sound you hear is that of your own breath.
 The temperature of the water that surrounds you is the same as that of your skin.
 Would you be able to tell if you have been there for five minutes or 15?
 The answer is no. In fact, people report that one of their first experiences in a sensory deprivation tank is losing a sense of time.
 Why is that?

 “Time is change”, says Joe Paton, a young principal investigator at the Champalimaud Centre for the Unknown who studies how the brain generates an internal perception of time.
-“And even though it is a fundamental property of reality, it cannot be measured independently, it is always measured as a change in something.
+“And even though it is a fundamental property of reality, it cannot be measured independently.
+It is always measured as a change in something.
 And in a sensory deprivation tank there is little change.”

 An ingenious code